nko2/nodelay/README.md

 To connect 2 ideas : click the first idea to select it (it should be highlighted in white), double click to add a new idea connected to it.

-To remove an idea : click the idea to select it
+To remove an idea : click the idea to select it hit the delete or backspace key on your keyboard.